 Customer Risk Factors

-There are some circumstances that can lead to EDD.
+Some circumstances can lead to EDD.
 Here are six scenarios.

-- Firstly, customer’s customers are non-residents or foreign citizens.
+1. Firstly, the customers are non-residents or foreign citizens.

-- Secondly, the customer is an asset holding company with no real business.
+2. Secondly, the customer is an asset-holding company with no real business.

-- Thirdly, when the customer is a PEP, or PEP’s family member or known associate.
+3. Thirdly, when the customer is a PEP, or PEP’s close associates or family members.
 One can check the PEP databases for the same.
 A politically exposed person is a term describing someone who has been entrusted with a prominent public function.
 Or an individual who is closely related to such a person.
 A PEP generally presents greater risks for potential involvement in corruption.
-The risk they pose is by virtue of their position and the influence that they may hold.
+The risk they pose is by their position and the influence that they may hold.

 Geographical Risk Factors